Veeam Kasten Tools

 Note

-By default, the k10tools command will use the publicly available kanister-tools image at ghcr.io/kanisterio/kanister-tools:<Kanister version>.
+By default, the k10tools command will use the publicly available kanister-tools image at gcr.io/kasten-images/kanister-tools:<K10 version>.
 Since this image is not available in air-gapped environments, to override the default image, set the KANISTER_TOOLS environment variable to the kanister-tools image that is available in the air-gapped environment's local registry.
-The kanister-tools version can be found by running this command in a shell that has access to the public internet and with the appropriate K10 version. docker run --rm -it gcr.io/kasten-images/k10offline:<K10 version> list-images | grep kanister-tools.

 Example:

-export KANISTER_TOOLS=<your local registry>/<your local repository name>/kanister-tools:k10-<Kanister version>
+export KANISTER_TOOLS=<your local registry>/<your local repository name>/kanister-tools:k10-<K10 version>

 % ./k10tools primer gvs-cluster-check